zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Release an Audio Effect (unloadEffect)
+#### Releases an Audio Effect (unloadEffect)

 ```
 - (int)unloadEffect:(int)soundId;
 ```

-This method releases a specific preloaded audio effect from the memory.
+This method releases the specified preloaded audio effect from the memory.

 <table>
 <colgroup>